obsidianmd/obsidian-help/en/Plugins/Quick switcher.md

 2. Type to search for a note by name or alias.
 3. Navigate to the note using the arrow keys.
 4. Press `Enter` to open the selected note.

+> [!info] Autocomplete functionality switches to a simpler result algorithm when the vault reaches 10,000 items to maintain optimal application performance. ^search-autocomplete-large

 If the text doesn't match any notes, you can press `Enter` to create a note with that name.
 Even if the text matches one or more similar notes, you can still create a note with the exact name by pressing `Shift+Enter`.